Programvareverkstedet/dibbler/docs/economics.md

 TODO: ordering the purchases in favor of the user.

-When performing joing purchases (multiple users
+When performing joint purchases (multiple users

 ### Joint purchases when one or more users are below the penalty threshold